Peter Howson (politician): Early life

-Politics
+Political career

 Howson was the Liberal member for the House of Representatives seat of Fawkner from his defeat of Bill Bourke at the 1955 election until its abolition before the 1969 election.
 He was then elected as the member for Casey.
 He was appointed Minister for Air in June 1964 in Robert Menzies' last ministry.

 In 1967, Howson was caught up in the VIP affair, which saw allegations that the government had misused the VIP aircraft fleet for ministers' private purposes.
 When asked to table records on the fleet's movements, Holt and Howson refused and implied that they did not exist, but Senator John Gorton later found that the records did exist and tabled them in the Senate.
 When Gorton became Prime Minister on 10 January 1968, he retained all of the previous ministers in his ministry, but after he won a seat in the House of Representatives he carried out a Cabinet reshuffle on 28 February 1968 and dropped Howson from the ministry.

 Expecting to be rewarded for his support of McMahon during Gorton's ministry, Howson was disappointed when he was appointed as Australia's first Minister for the Environment, Aborigines and the Arts.
 He was reported as commenting: "The little bastard gave me trees, boongs and pooftas".
 However, according to Rob Chalmers, he subsequently "showed great energy and concern to improve the lot of Aborigines".

 Howson was defeated by Labor's Race Mathews at the 1972 election.